thinking-with-computers/ludus-spec/README.md

 The formal description here is fairly straightforward: `match <value_expr> with { <clauses> }`.
 As with `cond`, there must be one or more clauses, which are written `<pattern> -> <result_expr>`.
 If the pattern matches, the `result_expr` is evaluated--with any names in the pattern bound during evaluation (as in the tuple example clauses above).
 As with assignment matching, patterns can match against tuples, lists, and hashmaps.

 As with `cond`, if no clause matches, an error is raised.
 Also, as with `cond`, there are multiple ways of writing the default case, to wit: idiomatically, the placeholder (`_`) will match and not bind a name.
 You may also use the reserved word `else`.

-###### Use `else` and `_`
+###### Use `else` and `_` (Status: this use of `else` is not yet supported.)
 Best practice is to use `else` or `_` for default cases in both `cond` and `match`, since they behave similarly in all conditional forms.
 If you use a literal truthy value to form your default clause in `cond`, that is substantially different behaviour than using a literal value in `match` (which will only match on equality).

 ###### Unresolved design decisions
 * _Unused bound names?_ Do we want to raise an error for unused bound names in the right-hand expression of a `match` clause?
 A name will always match, and so swallow any clauses below it.
-Probably binding a name without using it is unintended. _Temporary answer: warnings (maybe) on unused bound names._
+Probably binding a name without using it is unintended. _Temporary answer: ???._
     - _Descriptive placeholders?_ You can use a placeholder in multiple places in a pattern, but they all look equivalent.
-Do we want to allow `_foo` names, which aren't bound but _do_ offer the possibility of a descriptive name. _Temporary answer: yes descriptive placeholders._
+Do we want to allow `_foo` names, which aren't bound but _do_ offer the possibility of a descriptive name. _Answer: yes descriptive placeholders.
+Status: not yet done._
 * _Unreachable clauses?_ Do we want to raise an error for unreachable clauses, as the last clause above?
-Again, probably it's unintentional to write unreachable code. _Temporary answer: errors on definitely unreachable clauses._ That said, this is the stupid version of this: we don't do exhaustiveness checking, so you'll only get an error after a clause that always matches (e.g., `_` or `else`).
+Again, probably it's unintentional to write unreachable code. _Answer: it's complicated.
+See the document nses, structs, and types._
 * _`with`?_ The `with` here is actually not necessary.
 It gives the syntax some ventilation.
 But in particular, the idea is that we'd like to distinguish between a normal expression block and a set of pattern-matching clauses.
 So putting `with` before a block could in principle always mean it's pattern-matching.
 That means we'd want, for consistency's sake, to have `with` in function definitions with multiple clauses, as well as `loop` and `gen` forms. `cond` is... its own thing.
-I reckon consistency isn't actually in reach. _Temporary answer: none; keep working on our intuitions._ One possible solution that runs the consistency the other way: use `do` for expression blocks.
-But that's gonna feel cluttered...
+I reckon consistency isn't actually in reach. _Answer: in fact, it is necessary, for parsing (to separate the expression and the clause in a simple match expression)._
-* Allowing multiple patterns in the LHS of a match clause?, e.g. `0 | 1 -> ... & matches on 0 or 1`.
+* Allowing multiple patterns in the LHS of a match clause?, e.g. `0 | 1 -> ... & matches on 0 or 1`. _Temporary answer: this is desirable, I think, but for a later iteration._

 #### Functions
 Ludus is a deeply functional language.
 Functions are first-class values.
 They also have a few different syntaxes.
 All are introduced with the reserved word, `fn`.
 Functions have a deep affinity with `match`, using an identical clause syntax, with one additional restriction: the left-hand side _must_ be a tuple pattern.

-##### Anonymous functions
+##### Anonymous functions (status: done)
 Anonymous functions are the syntactically simplest form, and can be used inline as arguments to higher-order functions.
 They consist of the reserved word, `fn`, and then a function clause.
 A stub and examples:

 ```